All for one, one for Earth: Using geospatial tools to create positive change in India

 “Lantana is an invasive species.
 It’s dramatically impacted the tribal communities that have been living in these places for centuries,” says Dr. Milind Bunyan, a researcher and coordinator at the Academy for Conservation Science and Sustainability Studies at Ashoka Trust for Research in Ecology and the Environment (ATREE).
 “Many of these people supplement their income by collecting and selling forest products.”

 ATREE, a leading research organization that focuses on conservation and sustainability, has a vested interest in the unique issues that affect the ecosystems and communities of India.
-And with the aid of freely available geospatial tools like Google Earth and Google Earth Engine, ATREE is working to understand—and inform others of—these issues.
+And with the aid of available geospatial tools like Google Earth and Google Earth Engine, ATREE is working to understand—and inform others of—these issues.

 Getting to good: The origins of Earth Outreach